 Authorisation of a product requires as a first step the establishment of efficacy – this data should be produced at a publishable quality and the publishing of the data should be a small final step.

-Bizarrely Bayer then pose a question back to the MPs – “Does it matter?”.
+Bizarrely, Bayer then posed a question back to the MPs – “Does it matter?”.
 The answer has to be an emphatic YES, it does matter if the pesticides work or not.
-It is important because 1) fear and commission based sales are very effective at increasing sales without efficacy, 2) users are subject to experiences that can be very impactful, but actually misleading, perhaps as the photo in Bayer’s evidence demonstrates?
+It is important because 1) fear and commission-based sales are very effective at increasing sales without efficacy.
+2) users are subject to experiences that can be very impactful, but actually misleading, perhaps as the photo in Bayer’s evidence demonstrates?
 3) it’s the law.

-Bayer finish off with a gloriously circular argument.
+Bayer finished off with a gloriously circular argument.

 Government should ask the Competition and Markets Authority to undertake a review of the extent of commission based selling in the sector, the vulnerability of the market to distortion and restricted consumer choice, the prevalence of miss-selling and the effects on vulnerable farmers and the environment.
 I hope that, amongst other things, this is a recommendation of the Environmental Audit Committee next week.